Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/README.md

 ```

 - To transform all tables, use the `--all-tables` flag.
-- If end-to-end validation (comparing logical row counts between source and destination) is not required, set `--add-validation-field` flag to `false`.
+- If validation (comparing logical row counts between source and destination) is not required, set `--add-validation-field` flag to `false`.
 - To convert dimensions to fields during transformation, use the `--dimensions-to-fields` flag.

 See [transform/README.md](./transform/README.md) for more details.